-- Cat and dog adoptions
+- Cat, dog, and rabbit adoptions

-- Acceptance of stray animals
+- Acceptance of stray animals in Healdsburg

 - Redemption of lost animals